usmanmehmood55/genetic_algorithm/README.md

 The fitness of a genome is being calculated based on these parameters.
 1. How many genes in this are also present in the target, regardless of the order.
 2. How many genes in this are NOT present in the target.
-3. How many genes match the target, in order.
+3. How many genes match the target exactly in order.

 Naturally, a heavy bias is given to genes that match with the target in order.

 Ideally a genome that EXACTLY matches the target should have a fitness score of 0 and the less it matches, the more negative its fitness should become.